Lance Bass knows a thing or two about being in boy bands. One of the clones even does *NSYNC's signature "Bye Bye Bye" move.

 Grey DeLisle also voices many incidental characters on the show, some of the most notable being Mrs. Gleeful in "Little Dipper," the Summerween Superstore clerk and Gorney in "Summerween," Grunkle Stan's new voice in "Bottomless Pit," and the woman who asks Soos for directions and ends up falling in love with him in "Carpet Diem."

-Name's the Same: The Lamby Lamby Dance in the episode, "The Inconveniencing", has the same name as a certain toy lamb in Doc McStuffins, a Disney Junior show.
+Name's the Same: Same company example: The Lamby Lamby Dance in the episode, "The Inconveniencing", shares its name with a character on Disney Junior's Doc McStuffins.

 Old Shame: Alex Hirsch is, according to a reddit thread, not terribly fond of the 11-minute pilot used to pitch the show.